 In various classical Greek sources, you can find references to a specific plant called Zea or Zeia which was not ever the same as wheat!
 For Homer, Zea was a synonym for fertility!
 In fact, the epithet “zeidoros“, literally means “Zea-gifting”, is appearing in Iliad to describe fertile land.
-More reference we can find in Herodotus Histories!
+More references we can find in Herodotus Histories!
 He recorded that exotic and flavour-loving Egyptians preferred Zea over wheat or barley.
 Even in newer history, based on medieval texts, Zea gave the name to the Piraeus harbour which is still called Marina Zeas!

 As Apollonas already wrote, Zea, or as you might know it, Emmer, has superior nutrient content and it doesn’t contain that typical gluten known in wheat.
 Furthermore, it is extremely rich in minerals and fibre.